bbauska/zombiePolitics/README.md

-ing undue influence to corporate power in shaping all of the essential elements of political govemance and decision making; and manufactured appeals to fear and per­ sonal safety legitimate both the suspension of civil liberties and the expanding powers of an imperial presidency and the policing functions of a militaristic state.
+ing undue influence to corporate power in shaping all of the essential elements of political govemance and decision making; and manufactured appeals to fear and per­ sonal safety legitimate both the suspension of civil liberties and the expanding powers of an imperial presidency and the policing functions of a militaristic state.</p>

-I believe that the formative culture necessary to create modes of education, thought, dialogue, critique, and critical agency-the necessary conditions of any aspiring democracy-is largely destroyed through the paciiication of intellectuals and the elimination of public spheres capable of creating such a culture.
-Elements of a depoliticizing and commodifying culture become clear in the shameless pro­ paganda produced by the so-called “embedded” jotunalists, while a corporate-dom­ inated popular culture largely operates through multiple technologies, screen cultures, and video games that trade endlessly in images of violence, spectacles of consumption, and stultifying modes of (il)literacy Funded by right-wing ideolog­
+<p>I believe that the formative culture necessary to create modes of education,
+thought, dialogue, critique, and critical agency-the necessary conditions of any aspiring democracy-is largely destroyed through the paciiication of intellectuals and the elimination of public spheres capable of creating such a culture.
+Elements of a depoliticizing and commodifying culture become clear in the shameless pro­ paganda produced by the so-called "embedded" jotunalists, while a corporate-dom­ inated popular culture largely operates through multiple technologies, screen cultures, and video games that trade endlessly in images of violence, spectacles of consumption, and stultifying modes of (il)literacy Funded by right-wing ideolog­